scalableinternetservicesarchive/quizler/NewReports/README.txt

 And some actions related to find a friend or add a friend or see my friend requests have been merged together in a unique session.

+- before-pagination is reports from the stage before pagination was implemented

 Also for the tests with 1 instance.
 Sometimes we recorded 7 phases and sometimes we recorded 8 phases because we noticed that the graphs were unreadable with 8 phases.